Bhanditz/labs-preview/api/search.md

 ### item

 Each item is a search result and is represented by a summary of its metadata record.
-The actual content depends of the profile parameter.
+The actual content depends of the profile parameter, see [metadata sets](http://labs.europeana.eu/api/search/#metadata-sets).

 | Field | Datatype | Description |
 |:-------------|:-------------|:-----|